IBM/event-streams/_11.2/02-installing/07-configuring.md

         jmxOptions: {}
   ```

 - Include any configuration settings for {{site.data.reuse.short_name}} as required by your monitoring tool.
-For example, Datadog's autodiscovery requires you to annotate Kafka broker pods (`strimziOverrides.kafka.template.pod.metadata.annotations`)
+For example, Datadog's autodiscovery requires you to annotate Kafka broker pods (`strimziOverrides.kafka.template.statefulset.metadata.annotations`)
 - Configure your monitoring applications to [consume JMX metrics](../../security/secure-jmx-connections/).

 ## Configuring the Kafka Exporter